Pwd9000-ML/blog-devto/posts/2022-GitHub-Terraform-Provider/GitHub-Terraform-Provider.md

 ## Terraform Configuration

-The following terraform config files can also be found on the following [github repository](https://github.com/Pwd9000-ML/blog-devto/tree/main/posts/2022-GitHub-Terraform-Provider/code).
+These terraform config files can also be found on the following [github repository](https://github.com/Pwd9000-ML/blog-devto/tree/main/posts/2022-GitHub-Terraform-Provider/code).

 ### Variables